Sujeeth-infosec/Image-object-Detection-and-Recognition/README.md

             python codefilename.py

  - Output
-    - The output image will be generated in the same folder.
+    - The output image will be generated in the same directory.
     - Ensure all files are stored in the same path for seamless execution of the project.